bytemare/secure_socket/README.md

 To automate running with your default values, insert them in the `parameters.conf` script with the others.

-For more variables setting (like changing calls to scripts), you'll have to change ./include/vars.h and recompile the project.

 For now, no stopping procedure has been implemented, even though graceful soft-fail is implemented.

-## Security
-- Creates a directory with write and search (execute) permissions to create the socket in
-- Creates the socket with default read and write permissions for the caller and the peer
-- The owner is by default the same as the caller, and group is set to be the destined authorised peer's real_gid
-- These default values can be changed in the parameter file
-- Peer commands are parsed and thoroughly checked against the predefined protocol to avoid overflows or command injections.
-- The behaviour of the launched scripts is not controlled by the server, only the return code may be observed.